ankit00010/QuickAssist-Chatbot-Server/README.md

 ## Project Overview

-**Project Name:** WhatsApp-Chatbot
+**Project Name:** QuickAssist Chatbot
 **Version:** 1.0

-The **WhatsApp-Chatbot** is an automated solution designed to provide customers with information related to a company, entirely through WhatsApp.
-In the first version, the chatbot interacts with a database to provide instant responses to frequently asked questions (FAQs).
-In the second version, AI will be integrated, making interactions smoother, more personalized, and more intelligent.
+The ** QuickAssist Chatbot  ** is an automated solution designed to provide customers with information related to a company, entirely through WhatsApp.
+The chatbot interacts with a database to provide instant responses to frequently asked questions (FAQs).
+Admins can manage FAQs through an admin platform built with Next.js and TypeScript.

-### Version 1: Database-Driven Operations 🗂️

-In Version 1, the chatbot uses a database to store and retrieve information.
-It answers frequently asked questions, and admins can add new FAQs via an admin platform built with **Next.js** and **TypeScript**.
 Users interact with the chatbot through WhatsApp, receiving real-time responses.

-### Version 2: AI-Powered Chatbot 🤖💬

-In Version 2, the chatbot will be enhanced with **AI** capabilities.
-The AI model will be trained to handle complex interactions, making the chatbot smarter and capable of learning from each conversation.
-This version will offer more human-like conversations, improving customer engagement.

 ## Problem Solved 🚀